Elearnmarkets - Financial Market Learning

 When looked at in isolation, a Doji candlestick pattern indicates that neither the buyers nor sellers are gaining – it’s a sign of indecision.

-Whereas some traders believe that the Doji candlestick pattern indicates an upcoming price reversal when viewed alongside other candlestick patterns, but this may not always be the case.
+Whereas some traders believe that the Doji candlestick pattern indicates an upcoming price reversal when viewed alongside other candlestick patterns, this may not always be the case.

 It could indicate that buyers or sellers are gaining momentum for the continuation of the ongoing trend.